 However, the stairs are eventually going to be moved in the bedroom and partitioned off.

-The first job I ever tackled here were stripping layers and layers of painted wallpaper, woodchip and more paint which took at least a month before I filled, sanded and gave it the fresh look it was screaming for.
+The first job I ever tackled here were stripping layers and layers of painted wallpaper.
+Then woodchip and more paint which took at least a month before I filled and sanded.
+It gave a the fresh look it was screaming for.